-"Our Hardware pillar delivered sales growth in the second half, with March and April sales benefiting from COVID-19 restrictions.
-An increase in demand in DIY categories such as paint and garden helped offset a decline in Trade sales due to the slowdown in construction activity.
+In Hardware, the business returned to sales growth in the second half of the financial year with March and April sales benefiting from COVID-19 restrictions.
+Over the full financial year, total sales (including charge-through) were slightly below the prior year as an increase in demand in DIY categories was not sufficient to offset the impact of a slowdown in construction activity on Trade sales.